 Quality over quantity

-Some changes will happen quickly — soon we'll be adding more images to the homepage.
-Others will take some time, we want to get it right and that means sitting down and talking to people like you to make sure we're meeting your needs.
+Some changes will happen quickly.
+Others will take some time.
+We want to get it right and that means sitting down and talking to people like you to make sure we're meeting your needs.

 Have a look around, enjoy the new experience, and don't hesitate to share any and all feedback you have!